-Paul Bernon is a co-founder and partner at Burn Later Productions.
-He has produced such films as “Drinking Buddies”, “Results” and the Peabody Award-winning “Best Kept Secret”.
-He is also a Managing Partner at Rubicon Real Estate, which owns a portfolio of income properties across the United States, and was formerly finance co-chair for the gubernatorial campaigns of Massachusetts Governor Deval Patrick and former Attorney General Martha Coakley.
+Paul Bernon is a co-founder and partner at Burn Later Productions, a Los Angeles-based film finance and production company.
+He has produced such films as “Drinking Buddies,” "The Intervention," “Results,” and the Peabody Award-winning “Best Kept Secret.”
+He is also a managing partner at Rubicon Real Estate, which owns and manages commercial and residential properties across the United States.
+He was formerly a finance co-chair for the campaigns of former Massachusetts Governor Deval Patrick and former Massachusetts Attorney General Martha Coakley.

 Uzo Aduba is an actress and singer whose acclaimed portrayal of Suzanne "Crazy Eyes" Warren on the Netflix television series “Orange Is the New Black” earned her the distinction of becoming the only actress ever to win Emmy Awards in both the comedy and drama genres for the same role.

 Erika Alexander is a two-time NAACP Award-winning actress whose work includes roles on “The Cosby Show” and “Living Single,” as well as numerous independent films and stage productions.
 She is also the author of a science fiction graphic novel featuring an African American woman lead, and she is an advocate for women and girls.

 Sara Benincasa is a comedian and author of the books “DC Trip,” “Great,” and “Agorafabulous!: Dispatches From My Bedroom,” a book based on her critically-acclaimed solo show about panic attacks and agoraphobia.
 She is currently adapting “DC Trip” as a film, and adapting “Agorafabulous” as a TV pilot.